yvette256/latex-template/README.md

-# LaTeX Templates
+# LaTeX Template

-A collection of templates for different things.
+A personal template I commonly use for sets, papers, etc.